MVHOI: Bridge Multi-view Condition to Complex Human-Object Interaction Video Reenactment via 3D Foundation Model: Experiments

 \subsection{Ablation Study}

-We conduct an ablation study to evaluate the contribution of two key components in our framework: \textbf{coarse reenactment guidance (CRG)} and the \textbf{inference-time attention enhancement}.
+We conduct an ablation study to evaluate the contribution of two key components in our framework: the \textbf{coarse object anchors produced by MDOP} and the \textbf{inference-time attention enhancement (AE)}.
 As the baseline, we train a multi-reference adapter conditioned solely on multi-view reference images.
-Quantitative results are reported in \cref{tab:exp_ablation}, with qualitative comparisons shown in \cref{fig:exp_ablation}.
+Quantitative results on Cross-Reenactment are reported in \cref{tab:exp_ablation}, with qualitative comparisons shown in the Appendix.

 Overall, both components contribute consistently to improved generation quality and temporal stability.
-Adding CRG yields performance gain by providing explicit motion-aware structural guidance, which better anchors object dynamics and reduces temporal inconsistency.
-Building on this, the inference-time attention enhancement further improves appearance fidelity by encouraging the model to retrieve viewpoint-consistent details from the multi-view references, thereby alleviating view confusion and enhancing cross-frame appearance consistency.
-These effects are clearly reflected in both the quantitative results and the qualitative examples in \cref{fig:exp_ablation}.
+Conditioning on the MDOP anchors provides explicit motion-aware structural guidance, which stabilizes object dynamics and reduces temporal inconsistency.
+Building on this, AE further improves appearance fidelity by encouraging the model to retrieve viewpoint-consistent details from the multi-view references, thereby alleviating view confusion and enhancing cross-frame appearance consistency.